Search This Blog

 Robert Graves was born in 1895.
 He received an excellent education; winning scholarships, including to Oxford.
 He fought in World War I and was severely wounded at the Battle of Somme.
 He suffered for years from shellshock.
 His life had been spared, he believed, because fate intended him to be a poet.
 He earned his living writing, he was the author of 140 publications, the count includes poetry, novels, essays, criticism, short stories, translations.
 His criticism led to the close reading method, known as the New Criticism.
 His poetry influenced Ted Hughes, Sylvia Plath, Philip Larkin and Kingsley Amis

 He met Laura Riding, a poet, while married to his first wife.
-All three moved to a house in Majorca.
+He left his wife and children to live in Majorca with Riding.
 He stayed there from the 1920’s to his death, in 1986, except for 10 years back in England.
-His romantic attachments and marriages were not as stable.
+Riding had a great influence on Graves; their relationship was volatile and not lasting.
+There were other lovers for both, and for Graves, another marriage, more lovers, more children.

 I, Claudius was published in 1934 to immediate popular and critical success.
 Claudius was part of a “cruel and debauched ruling class” whose members “sought and maintained power through systematic murder.”
 Claudius wrote an autobiography, now lost, which inspired Graves to write this first-person narrative.
 Graves researched Claudius’ life and times carefully; most events are factual.
 The inner lives of the men and women in this circle of Roman autocrats and their families are Graves’ imaginative recreation.
 It is historical fiction.